 - Banners that only take up a small portion of the screen, as long as users can dismiss them easily

-Essentially, Google doesn’t want to see pop-ups that make content less accessible to mobile users.
-Which means prompts to download your mobile app, email signup forms and other obtrusive pop-ups will get penalised.
+Essentially, Google didn’t want to see pop-ups that made content less accessible to mobile users.
+Which means prompts to download your mobile app, email signup forms and other obtrusive pop-ups and interstitials now get penalised.

 The pros of using pop-ups on your website